sepehrkr/SpaceVLM/README.md

 # Vision-Language Models Can Understand Negation

-This repository contains the code accompanying the paper **"Vision-Language Models Can Understand Negation"**.
+This repository contains the code accompanying the paper **"SpaceVLM: Sub-Space Modeling of Negation in Vision-Language Models"**.

 ---